mnot/I-D/for-the-users/draft.md

 populations and reveal people's secrets.
 It has created wealth for some individuals and companies, while destroying others'.

-The IETF, however, is most comfortable making technical decisions; our process is defined to favor technical merit, and our known bias towards "rough consensus and running code" is well suited to this area of work.
+The IETF is most comfortable making purely technical decisions; our process is defined to favor technical merit, and our known bias towards "rough consensus and running code" is well suited to this area of work.